Pulkit1822/fiat-to-usdc-system/README.md

-# fiat-to-usdc-system
-A repository for a fiat to USDC conversion system
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.